opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

-The higher the score the better the suggestion is.
+The higher the score, the better the suggestion is.
 The frequency represents the number of times the term appears in the documents in that index.

 To implement a "Did you mean `suggestion`?" feature, use a `phrase` suggestor.
 This is similar to the `term` suggestor, except that it uses N-gram language models to suggest whole phrases instead of individual words.